lgessler/pronto/README.md

 Please see [our registry](RELEASE_v0.1.md) for a list of Bibles included in the PrOnto release.
 As of version 0.1, this includes 1051 Bible translations in 859 distinct languages.

+# Usage
+You may use the datasets however you like, though we do include [a sequence classification module](./pronto/eval/sequence_classifier.py) which is ready to use with the data for our 5 tasks.
+You may invoke it with `python -m pronto.eval.sequence_classifier`.
+See [here](https://github.com/lgessler/pronto/blob/master/pronto/eval/paper_eval.py#L44L131) for sensible defaults on each task for its options.

 # Development
 For information on how to build a PrOnto dataset, see [BUILD](./BUILD.md).